sthornington/gemmm2s/README.md

 Verilog module for converting from AXI4 MM of Zynq GEM Ethernet DMA to AXI-Stream with packet boundaries.

+## Background

+I'm a software developer.
+I bought a Zynq Zybo Z7 to play around with Ethernet data in FPGA logic, but didn't at the time know what to look for.

+## Disclaimers

+I'm a software developer!
+This is my first hardware project.
+Much of this stuff is borrowed from or heavily inspired by things I read on https://zipcpu.com or http://fpgacpu.ca .
+The register, fifo and skid buffer are straight-up cut & paste jobs.
+The others I did myself, and the formal proofs I mostly did myself.
+And of course, the problem is all mine, since nobody else I am sure is dumb enough to buy an FPGA board to do packet processing in logic where the PHY/SERDES are not connected to the logic!

 ## Problem

 When using a Xilinx Zynq board, the Ethernet port(s) are most often connected to the